- UCAS Code

 Come to Falmouth and learn how to be a mover and shaker in the theatre world.
-This new and exciting course is designed for imaginative artistes, actors, performers and theatre makers who want to create new and original work for the theatre and other spaces.
+This new and exciting course is designed for imaginative artistes, actors, performers and theatre makers who are interested in creating original work for the theatre and other spaces.

-You'll gain a thorough grounding in practical performance skills and production contexts whilst developing your own personal specialisations and collaborations.
-You'll be taught by some of the world's most celebrated theatre companies and makers, enabling awareness and confidence within a broad range of performance contexts.
-The course will nurture and enable students with diverse interests to participate in ensemble projects that will develop individual talent and skill within a communal endeavour.
+You'll gain a thorough grounding in practical performance skills and production contexts while developing your own personal specialisations and collaborative projects.
+You'll be taught by some of the world's most celebrated theatre companies and makers, building awareness and confidence within a broad range of performance contexts and opportunities.
+Our aim is to produce the total theatre-maker: the thinking, skilled, creative maker who can frame, manage, produce and professionally facilitate their practice.